-- a.
-The Friends of the Library was established in 2012 by the Board of Trustees as a committee of the Board. - b.
-The Friends were established to provide support for library endeavors. - c.
-The Friends of the Library operate under their own set of bylaws. - d.
+a.
+The Friends of the Library was established in 2012 by the Board of Trustees as a committee of the Board.

+b.
+The Friends were established to provide support for library endeavors.

+c.
+The Friends of the Library operate under their own set of bylaws.

+d.
 All officers and bylaws of the Friends of the Library are approved by the Library Board of Trustees.

 Section 4.
-Policy Committee - a.
+Policy Committee

+a.
 The Policy Committee shall be comprised of three members of the Board and the Library Director.

-- b.
-The primary responsibility of the Policy Committee is to make recommendations to the full Board on new, outdated, and possible revisions to Library Policy. - c.
-All policies shall adhere to the "Library Bill of Rights" and the "Freedom to Read" statements of the American Library Association. - d.
+b.
+The primary responsibility of the Policy Committee is to make recommendations to the full Board on new, outdated, and possible revisions to Library Policy.

+c.
+All policies shall adhere to the "Library Bill of Rights" and the "Freedom to Read" statements of the American Library Association.

+d.
 All Library policies must be approved by Board vote and made readily available to the public.

-ARTICLE VIII: LIBRARY DIRECTOR - Section 1.
-The Library Director shall be appointed by the Board and shall be considered the executive officer of the Library. - Section 2.
-The Library Director shall have sole charge of the administration of the Library, under the direction and review of the Board.
-The Library Director shall be responsible for the care of the building and equipment; for the employment, development, and direction of the staff; for the efficiency of the Library's service to the community; for the annual preparation of a budget proposal; for the operation of the Library under the financial conditions set forth in the budget approved by the Board; and for submission of a written annual "State of the Library" report. - Section 3.
-The Library Director or the Library Director's representative is expected to attend all meetings of the Board.
+ARTICLE VIII: LIBRARY DIRECTOR

+Section 1.
+The Library Director shall be appointed by the Board and shall be considered the executive officer of the Library.

+Section 2.
+The Library Director shall have sole charge of the administration of the responsible for the care of the building and equipment; for the employment, development, and direction of the staff; for the efficiency of the Library's service to the community; for the annual preparation of a budget proposal; for the operation of the Library under the financial conditions set forth in the budget approved by the Board; and for submission of a written annual "State of the Library" report.